element-foundation/construction-paper/Construction-Paper.md

 ## 6. Building on top of the Element Protocol
 The Element Protocol opens the door to a number of new primitives and structured financial products.
 This section explores a few of the future concepts that could be built with the Element Protocol.

+Element's code and products are open source and enable third parties to integrate or build on top of the platform on their own fruition.

 ### 6.1 Yield Ladders
 Yield Ladders are a way to gain exposure to a diversity of yield positions via YTs or PTs.
 They also act in a perpetual manner where expiries become irrelevant since a yield ladder consistently exposes itself to new terms and phases out the expiring terms automatically.